Computed Tomography (CT) Review

 Throughout the program, students are offered a mix of classroom instruction and hands-on learning using the latest technology—you’ll actually learn on technology you’ll use throughout your career.

-From start to finish, the Computed Tomography Review prepares students to effectively execute the responsibilities of the CT Technologist role.
+From start to finish, the Computed Tomography Review prepares students to effectively execute the responsibilities of a CT Professional.

-As a CT Technologist, you will play a key role in the effective delivery of patient care in hospital, emergency rooms, clinics and outpatient centers.
+As a CT Professional, you will play a key role in the effective delivery of patient care in hospital, emergency rooms, clinics and outpatient centers.

-CT Technologists maintain many responsibilities throughout the patient care cycle, including:
+CT Professionals maintain many responsibilities throughout the patient care cycle, including:

 - Managing patient CT scans